openkim/openkim-items-wiki/wiki/models/1427/9971/7516/002/MO_142799717516_002/wikipage.md

 NOTE: In a later publication (M.I.
 Mendelev, S. Han, D.J.
 Srolovitz, G.J.
 Ackland, D.Y.
 Sun and M. Asta, Phil.
 Mag.
 83, 3977-3994 (2003)), Ackland and coworkers warn that this potential may not be appropriate for simulating liquid iron, and gives rise to a more ordered overall structure than observed in experiment.
 A number of properties predicted by this potential for which KIM Tests do not currently exist can also be found in Table 1 of this reference.

 **Cutoffs:**
 The pair potential and the density function of this Model both have a cutoff of 3.72645 Angstroms.
+The effective cutoff for *atomic forces* is thus 7.4529 Angstroms.

 **Source citation DOI:**